jmadala/workshop-cultivating-coders/README.md

 This time we are going to choose **NodeJS** from the Browse dropdown menu to filter the choices to just a few images.

-Choose the **latest** Nodejs builder image. (tagged nodejs:0.10) You may recognize the naming convention of a Docker image.
-That is because the S2I builder image is itself a Docker image.
-The S2I image has all of the tools and scripts needed to pull the source files from our Github repository and build our application into a Docker image that will be deployed on the Digital Garage platform.
+Choose the **latest** Nodejs builder image (tagged nodejs:0.10).
+You may recognize the naming convention of a Docker image.
+That is because the STI builder image is itself a Docker image.
+The STI image has all of the tools and scripts needed to pull the source files from our Github repository and build our application into a Docker image that will be deployed on the Digital Garage platform.

 You will now be taken to the nodejs builder template screen.
 It will look much like the last template screen with some important differences such as fewer default settings.
 Click on the **Advanced Configuration Settings**.
 Now you have several options to configure the build, including environment variables, Github branches and folders, as well as routing for ssl.
 These are just the most common build options.
 If something very specific is needed, you can create your own S2I builder with your own options and defaults.
 For now, let's just give our application a name and provide the URL to our personal Github repository.